mackyfer/solana-trading-bot/README.md

 To run the script you need to:

-- Create a new empty Solana wallet
+- Create a new empty Solana wallet.
+(This is because you do not want to use your personal/main solana wallet.
+Never trust code you find online; always to be safe, create a burner wallet for interacting with bots/dapps.)
 - Transfer some SOL to it.
 - Convert some SOL to USDC or WSOL.
   - You need USDC or WSOL depending on the configuration set below.